Getting started with TDLib

 In this text, Client means an interface for interaction with a TDLib instance and Application means the program that uses TDLib to interact with Telegram.

-The main TDLib API is fully-asyncronous.
+The main TDLib API is fully-asynchronous.
 An Application can send a request to TDLib through ClientManager.send method and receive a response asynchronously through the ClientManager.receive method when it becomes available.
 The exact naming of these methods and the way in which requests are matched with responses is different for different TDLib interfaces, but the concept as a whole remains the same.
 For example, in TDLib JSON interface these methods are called td_send and td_receive, and their @extra field must be used to match requests with the corresponding responses.

 In a high-level interface used by an Application the matching of responses with corresponding requests is often automated and transformed by some wrapper into a call to a continuation, a callback, a Promise or a Future to simplify the handling of responses.